01-edu/public/subjects/where-do-we-go/README.md

 - the HTML file [where-do-we-go.html](./where-do-we-go.html) to open in the browser, which includes:

   - the JS script which will enable you to run your code
-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+  - some CSS pre-styled classes: feel free to use those as they are, or modify them

-- the data file [where-do-we-go.data.js](./where-do-we-go.data.js) from which you can import `places`.
+- the data file [where-do-we-go.data.js](./where-do-we-go.data.js) from which you can import `places`

-- the images to use, in this [compressed folder](https://assets.01-edu.org/where-do-we-go_images.zip).
+- the images to use, in this [compressed folder](https://assets.01-edu.org/where-do-we-go_images.zip)

 ### Expected result